 By Steven Chabotte

 The American Civil War coincided with the Victorian era, one of the most morally repressive eras in history for women.
-Everything from a woman’s dress to her education were tightly constricted by societal mores that governed her every action.
+Everything from a woman’s dress to her education was tightly constricted by societal mores that governed her every action.

-These Victorian values that women of the Civil War era abided by were certainly not set aside with the coming of war; a woman’s contribution to the war effort was supposed to begin – and usually end – at home.
+These Victorian values that women of the Civil War-era abided by were certainly not set aside with the coming of war; a woman’s contribution to the war effort was supposed to begin – and usually end – at home.
 However, as the war dragged on and more and more men left their jobs, homes, and lives for the war effort, women found themselves taking over farms, working in shops, teaching in schools, and otherwise taking over for the men who’d gone to war.

 Espionage was considered a dishonorable pursuit for a man during the Civil War era.
 For a woman, spying was tantamount to prostitution.
 However, as the war escalated, women of both the North and South flaunted the Victorian morality of the time to provide their country the intelligence it needed to make tactical and practical decisions.